Frequently Asked Questions

 How are cost and accessibility considered in the HAA Crimson Society program?

-We will try to have the activities in an area that is convenient to all with little to no travel in between events.
+The HAA aims to build a successful program while keeping accessibility and affordability as primary values.
+We attempt to keep the activities in an area that is convenient to all with little to no travel in between events.
 The goal is to have accessibility everywhere.
-The HAA will work directly with the Harvard University Office of Disability Services to develop and refine our best practices to provide a safe, convenient program for all attendees.
+The HAA works directly with the University Office of Disability Services to develop and refine our best practices to provide a safe, convenient program for all attendees.